Trumping Iran

 By: Dylan Cawley

-This is contingent on executing the current NSS’s framework: targeted coercion designed to exploit Iran’s internal fractures and succession vulnerabilities, paired with explicit off-ramps tied to verifiable, concrete concessions on nuclear capacity, ballistic missile ranges, and proxy supply lines.
+Targeted coercion designed to exploit Iran’s internal fractures and succession vulnerabilities, paired with explicit off-ramps tied to verifiable, concrete concessions on nuclear capacity, ballistic missile ranges, and proxy supply lines.
 This approach leverages military signaling—such as the repositioning of our naval assets in the Arabian Sea—to restore credible deterrence without any prelude to invasion.
 Iran is perhaps the biggest test of Trump’s strategic discipline.
 Success means extracting more predictable global energy markets, defeating state-sponsored threats to U.S. personnel, fewer vulnerable bases, and delivering on his campaign promise of side-stepping forever wars.
 Failure to stay within these bounds risks repeating the very entanglements the NSS was written to escape.
 We cannot turn another weakened adversary into a permanent drain on America.